-Financial statements overriding principle is to provide its users with a high-quality understandable financial reporting proportionate to the size and complexity of the entity and users’ information needs.
+Financial statements overriding principle is to provide its users with high-quality understandable financial reporting proportionate to the size and complexity of the entity and users’ information needs.

 The essential financial reporting framework used in Republic of Ireland and the UK are IFRS, issued by the International Accounting Standards Board (IASB) and Irish and UK GAAP, published by the Financial Reporting Council in the UK (FRC).